 Treatment is typically started when the first permanent upper incisor begins to erupt.
 When the signs of malocclusion are detected early, interferences can be intercepted and malocclusions can be corrected before they become more severe.
 Further development of a malocclusion can be avoided.

 In Single Phase Early Treatment, retention follows immediately after active treatment.
-This is a notable difference to Two Phase Early Treatment that typically has a pause phase, which may cause relapse, between the first and second treatment phases.
+This is a notable difference to Two Phase Early Treatment that typically has a pause phase between the first and second treatment phases.

 By intervening early when roots and ligaments are still developing, a more gentle orthodontic treatment with smaller forces is possible.
 More complex treatment applying more force may be avoided.